 Over the years, patients and staff have seen several ghosts in the hospital.
-A common sighting is of a man wearing white on the third floor.
+A typical sighting is of a man wearing white on the third floor.

 He is seen walking along the corridor.
 Witnesses state his form fades in and out or just vanishes.

-Even more creepy he is seen slowly crawling along the wall as a shadow or his full form is seem striding across the hall in an apparent rage.
-More recent residents of the hospital state they have seen this figure in a corner of their bedrooms watching them.
+Even more creepy he is seen slowly crawling along the wall as a shadow or his full form is seen striding across the hall in an apparent rage.
+More recent residents of the hospital state they have seen this figure in the corner of their bedrooms watching them.

 His head appears in shadow or is faceless.
 This form disappears when the lights are turned on.
 Some speculate this is the Devil waiting for the next victim to be sacrificed.

-Other activity reported at the hospital are lights turning on and off, doors slamming and cold spots.
+Other activity reported at the hospital is lights turning on and off, doors slamming and cold spots.

-This hospital has been in continuous use since it opened in the mid 1800s.
-Most of the older building have burned down, collapsed or been torn down.
-In the 1990s the hospital and surrounding area was placed on the National Register of Historic Places.
+This hospital has been in continuous use since it opened in the mid-1800s.
+Most of the older building has burned down, collapsed or been torn down.
+In the 1990s the hospital and surrounding area were placed on the National Register of Historic Places.

 |Old abandoned buildings|

-The more modern buildings on the property still provide services for the mentally ill.
+The more modern buildings on the property still provides services for the mentally ill.